 Mother India (1957)

-MOTHER INDIA is not only the best women centric film but also ranks among the all-time Indian box office hits.
+MOTHER INDIA is not only the best Women Oriented Bollywood Movie but also ranks among the all-time Indian box office hits.
 Considered one of the finest classics of Indian cinema, this Mehboob Khan directed film was much ahead of its time.

 It depicts a poverty stricken village bride Radha (by Nargis), who struggles a lot to raise her two sons as a single mother and survive against a cunning money-lender amidst many troubles.
 The movie ends when she kills her own son Birju (by Sunil Dutt) for his wrong doing to become an epitome of justice.
 The film won two awards at the 5th National Film Awards on April 16, 1958.
 Nargis won the Filmfare Best Actress Award and Mehboob won the Filmfare Best Director Award for year 1957.